Tepelenë

 Tepelenë (Tepelena) is a city and a municipality in Gjirokastër County, in the south of Albania.
 The town is on the left bank of the Vjosa River, about three kilometres downstream from its union with the Drino.

 Until the abolition of Districts in 2000, Tepelenë was the seat of the Tepelenë District.
 Its location is strategically important and there is a ruined citadel occupying a point 300 metres above the river.
-Ali Pasha of Tepelenë was born at the nearby village of Beçisht.
+Ali Pasha of Yanina was born at the nearby village of Beçisht, and Tepelena along with Ioannina were Ali's headquarters.
 In 1847, the British writer Edward Lear visited the town and noted the devastated buildings.

+Name

+The name of Tepelene has been interpreted in three variants; the first connects the origin of this name with the Turkish word "Tepedelen" which means "head-piercing".
+The second version explains the word with "Tepe e Lenes" which means "the hill of Lenes" and the third more convincing version is the one which explains this name with the Illyrian word "Antibylyne" which means "in front of the Bylynes".
+Later this word evolves and takes the name Tepelene.